-The future of Prince Edward Island is dependent upon on strong municipalities, but if we want all parts of the Island be vibrant places to live, work and play then we must call for change.
+The future of Prince Edward Island is dependent upon on strong urban and rural municipalities, but if we want all parts of the Island be vibrant places to live, work and play then we must change.

-The Federation of PEI Municipalities is calling on the provincial government to take a leadership role and commit to working with municipal leaders and residents to update the current municipal system to ensure strong municipalities across the Island.
+The Federation of PEI Municipalities is calling on the provincial government to commit to working with municipal leaders and residents to update the current municipal system to ensure strong municipalities across the Island.

-Municipalities, large and small, are struggling.
-In the years ahead, issues such as an ageing population, rural depopulation, growing public expectations, economic challenges, increasingly complex operations, and climate change will make it even more important to have strong municipal governments.
+Many municipalities are struggling with issues such as an ageing population, rural depopulation, growing public expectations, economic challenges, increasingly complex operations, and climate change.
+These challenges make it even more important to have strong municipal governments.